Skip to content

 All of the following people have to show that they are habitually resident to qualify for housing or benefits:

-• a person with indefinite leave to remain, including a person with EU settled status (for more on ILR, click here for England and Wales and here for Scotland)
+• a person with indefinite leave to remain, including a person with EU settled status (for more on ILR, click here for England and Wales and here for Scotland and Northern Ireland)

 • UK nationals and people with right of abode (except deportees and returning residents).